Quantum entropy thermalization: Introduction

 \subsection{Discussion}

-\paragraph{Typicality.}As a quantum analogue of the principle of equal a priori probabilities, the typicality argument \cite{slloyd88,GLTZ06, PSW06} postulates that the properties of a quantum system are described by a typical state subject to macroscopic constraints (if any).
+\paragraph{Typicality.}As a quantum analogue of the principle of equal a priori probabilities, the typicality argument \cite{slloyd88, GLTZ06, PSW06} postulates that the properties of a quantum system are described by a typical state subject to macroscopic constraints (if any).
 It is widely believed that the argument leads to quantitatively accurate predictions in chaotic systems.
 In our context, the constraint is the energy or fermion number, which is conserved under time evolution.
-The argument claims that the entanglement entropy of $e^{-iHt}|\phi_n\rangle$ at long times is equal to that of a random pure state with $n$ fermions.
+The argument claims that \emph{the entanglement entropy of $e^{-iHt}|\phi\rangle$ at long times is approximately equal to that of a random pure state with $n$ fermions.}

-The average entanglement entropy of a random state with definite particle number was calculated exactly in Refs. \cite{Hua19NPB, BD19, Hua21NPB, BHK+22}.
+The average entanglement entropy of a random state with definite particle number was calculated exactly in Refs.~\cite{Hua19NPB, BD19, Hua21NPB, BHK+22}.
 For any $\nu$ and subsystem size, it falls within the narrow gap between our upper and lower bounds (Table \ref{t:summary}).
-Thus, the prediction of the typicality argument is rigorously confirmed in a particular model.
+Thus, the claim (in italics above) of the typicality argument is rigorously confirmed in a particular model.

 Random quantum circuits are minimal models of quantum chaotic dynamics and are therefore of particular interest \cite{FKNV22}.
 In order to more faithfully model the energy-conserving dynamics generated by chaotic local Hamiltonians, a conserved quantity was introduced into random quantum circuits \cite{KVH18, RPv18}.
 It allows us to define entanglement thermalization for quantum circuits.
 We conjecture that entanglement thermalizes in random quantum circuits with a conserved quantity.